sami-hatna66/lego-mosaic-maker/README.md

 # Lego Mosaic Maker

 A program for creating lego mosaics out of images.
-Users upload an image, specify their mosaic width in studs and the program will generate a mosaic from that image alongside a parts list.
+Users need to upload an image and specify their mosaic width in studs.
+The program will then generate a mosaic from that image alongside a parts list.

 ## Installation